Gurstel/blockblast_solver/README.md

   - Clear Blocks: reset the selection to 0/3
   - Reset Board: clear the entire board
   - Clear Completed: clear any currently complete rows/columns
+  - Calibrate: open a full-screen screenshot to drag 4 rectangles: Board, Block A, Block B, Block C
+  - Detect Blocks: take one screenshot, detect A/B/C, run Solve once and lock the plan
+  - Auto On/Off: continuous detection loop that updates the board and blocks
+  - Vision View: opens a debug window with overlays for board and blocks
+  - Tune Vision: sliders to tweak thresholds for robust detection

 How It Solves
 -------------